 Get access to all of these sessions here, but as a reminder, you must be an AHIMA member.
 Join today!

-The video recording from the 2013 Student Academy meeting is now available!
-If you were unable to attend Convention in Atlanta this year, or are just interested in reviewing the presentations, please use the link below to gain access.
+The video recording from the 2014 Student Academy meeting is now available!
+If you were unable to attend Convention in San Diego this year, or are just interested in reviewing the presentations, please use the link below to gain access.